ZaraPa/ZaraPa/README.md

-# Hey all ₍ᵔ•ᴗ•ᵔ₎ My name is Zara👋
+# Hey all!
+My name is Zara👋

 🌱 &nbsp; I'm a **_Mathematician_** & **_Data Scientist_**.<br>
 🌞 &nbsp; Experienced in Medical & Big data. <br>